 Browsing video, web and social content is another way of developing your eye, educating yourself about what’s available and discovering new talent.
 It’s also a good means of engaging with the story of an artwork or artist and learning more about the work’s condition and technical quality.
 Online auction catalogues, for example, now include comprehensive condition reports and lot details, while 3D platforms such as Matterport can help you visualise the work in space.
 Charity auctions, satellite fairs and MFA showings have also built out their digital platforms to help buyers navigate their extensive offerings.

 Ask for advice

-If you find the endless choices online somewhat overwhelming, however, look to enlist an advisor.
+If you find the endless choices online somewhat overwhelming, however, look to enlist an advisor and might be able to learn a tip on how to buy art online.
 ‘When I first started out in this business, auction catalogues were printed in black and white,’ recalls Waterhouse.
 ‘There were no fairs and there was no internet, so people bought from their local gallery.
 But now the whole world is your gallery.
 As an advisor, I can help clients negotiate the myriad of artworks available online and offer advice on everything from the medium and the artist’s market, to when to buy and when to sell.’